docs Tutorial

 Welcome

 This tutorial will walk you through using Nametag to identify users to your web site using their ID.
-We don’t expect any prior experience with Nametag, OAuth2, or any particular Node.js libraries.
+We don’t expect any prior experience with Nametag, OIDC, or any particular Node.js libraries.
 However, we will be using Node.js and Javascript to serve our very simple web site, so having Node installed on your computer is required; some experience with that will be useful.

 There are two parts to setting up this example